Society Islands

-The Society Islands (Îles de la Société /fr/, officially Archipel de la Société /fr/; Tōtaiete mā) are an archipelago in the South Pacific Ocean that includes the major islands of Tahiti, Moʻorea, Raiatea, Bora Bora and Huahine.
-Politically, they are part of French Polynesia, an overseas country of the French Republic.
-Geographically, they form part of Polynesia.
+The Society Islands (Note: Îles de la Société /fr/, officially Archipel de la Société /fr/;

+Tōtaiete mā)) are an archipelago in Polynesia in the South Pacific Ocean.
+Politically, the islands are part of French Polynesia, a semi-autonomous part of France.
+The largest and most populous island is Tahiti.
+Other major islands are Moʻorea, Raiatea, Bora Bora and Huahine.

 Name

 The term Society Islands was first used by Captain James Cook when he visited the Leeward Islands, a subgroup of six of the modern-day Society Islands, during his expedition to the south Pacific Ocean in 1769.
 It has been asserted that the name honors the Royal Society, the sponsor of his voyage, but this is disputed.
 Cook wrote in his journal:

 To these six islands, [Raiatea, Tahaʻa, Bora Bora, Huahine, Tupai, and Maupiti], as they lie contiguous to each other, I gave the names of SOCIETY ISLANDS, but did not think it proper to distinguish them separately by any other names than those by which they were known to the natives.